sahemvolunteer/bwader_private_edu/readme.md

 ### **Security Vulnerabilities**

-If you discover a security vulnerability within LAV_SMS, please send an e-mail to CJ Inspired via cjay.pub@gmail.com.
+If you discover a security vulnerability within LAV_SMS, please send an e-mail to private shool Inspired via njoudedress@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ***Please Note*** that some sections of this project are in the work-in-progress stage and would be updated soon.
 These include: